The effective giving pledge

 The number isn't arbitrary.
 It's calibrated to be ambitious enough to feel meaningful but sustainable enough to maintain for decades.

 Historical precedent.
 The tithe (10% of income given to the church or community) appears across cultures and centuries: Judaism, Christianity, Islam, Sikhism.
 The idea that giving a tenth is both generous and survivable is deeply embedded in human moral intuition.
-GWWC leverages this existing cultural norm rather than inventing a new one.
+GWWC builds on this existing cultural norm rather than inventing a new one.

 Below the threshold of hardship.
 For most people earning above median income in developed countries, 10% doesn't require lifestyle sacrifice.
 It requires budget adjustment.
 You eat out slightly less frequently.
 You buy fewer things you don't need.
 You drive a slightly older car.
 The UK median income after tax is roughly £31,000.
 Giving £3,100 per year is meaningful, but it doesn't prevent you from paying rent, raising children, or saving for retirement.